lmolkova/semantic-conventions/docs/registry/attributes/android.md

 | `foreground` | Any time after Activity.onResume() or, if the app has no Activity, Context.startService() has been called when the app was in either the created or background states. | ![Development](https://img.shields.io/badge/-development-blue) |

 ## Deprecated Android Attributes

-This document defines attributes that represents an occurrence of a lifecycle transition on the Android platform.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|